-If your child is leaving School or College, make sure you consider all the options.
-Your child has a number of different options when considering what they want to do when they leave school or college.
+If your child is leaving school or college, make sure you consider all the options.
+They have a number of different options when considering what they want to do when they leave school or college.

 The teachers at your child’s school are likely to have a lot more information about A-Level options than other areas; this is simply because it is the route they will most likely have taken to get into teaching and can draw on their own experiences when offering advice.

 For a lot of young people, staying in a school environment may not the best option for them, practical or vocational learning or setting maybe more appropriate.